dawolowo/Orderflow-Backtest/README.md

 # About
-This is project is for algorithmic traders with knowledge of c++ who wants to backtest trading strategies.
+This is a collection of tools I developed for myself and can be used by algorithmic traders with knowledge of c++ who wants to backtest trading strategies.
 It is capable of backtesting price action, indicator and orderflow based strategies.
 It can also be used to aggregrate time and sales data (SEE `levels_agg.hpp` file)

 By default it works with binance time and sales data gotten from: https://data.binance.vision but it can tweaked to work with data from other sources (check `loading_file.cpp` in `usage` folder to see how).